Sirma-Kiplimo/Sirma-cloud/README.md

 - 🔭 I’m currently working on **A Helthcare Management system**

-- 🌱 I’m currently learning **Sring boot and Implementation of microservices and RESTFUL API'S**
+- 🌱 I’m currently learning **Spring boot and Implementation of microservices and RESTFUL API'S**

 - 👯 I’m looking to collaborate on **anything, especially angular And springboot projects**